Jodie Foster never wanted to be an actor: "I had no choice"

 At this point, she knows what she brings to the table.
 “Look, I’m not saying I don’t have a skill – it’s a skill-less skill, but I have a skill.
 Maybe it’s just because I’ve done it for so long?” she says.
 “But it gets frustrating – even as a director, sometimes – because you’re like, ‘Oh, just let me do it!’
 It’s something I just know how to do, I guess, that I have some connection to.
 I don’t know why, but I do.”

-‘True Detective: Night Country’ is available on Sky Atlantic and NOW
+‘True Detective: Night Country’ is available to watch now on Sky Atlantic, streaming service NOW and to download and own on digital platforms